Effective semi-ampleness of Hodge line bundles on curves: Introduction

 \section{Introduction}

-Let $f: (X, \Delta)\to C$ be a klt (resp. lc)-trivial fibration over a smooth projective curve, i.e. $f$ is surjective with connected fibers and $(X,\Delta)$ is a klt (resp. lc) log pair such that $K_X+\Delta\sim_\bQ f^*D$ for some $\bQ$-divisor $D$ on $C$.
-It is well known that there exist two $\bQ$-divisors on $C$, which are called discriminant part denoted by $B_C$ and moduli part denoted by $M_C$ such that $D\sim_\bQ K_C+B_C+M_C$.
-As the names suggest, the divisor $B_C$ measures the singularities of fibers while the divisor $M_C$ measures the variation of fibers.
-Suppose $C$ is an Ambro model (see \cite{Ambro04, Ambro05}), the effective semi-ampleness conjecture proposed by Prokhorov and Shokurov (\cite[Conjecture 7.13]{PS09}) says that, there should be a positive integer $m(d,r)$ depending only on the dimension $d$ and the torsion index $r$ of general fibers such that $mM_C$ is base point free.
-We note here that the semi-ampleness of $M_C$ is addressed by \cite{Ambro05, Floris14}.
+Let $f: (X, \Delta)\to Z$ be a klt (resp. lc)-trivial fibration over a projective normal variety $Z$, i.e. $f$ is a projective and surjective morphism with connected fibers and $(X,\Delta)$ is a klt (resp. lc) log pair such that $K_X+\Delta\sim_\bQ f^*D$ for some $\bQ$-divisor $D$ on $Z$.
+It is well known that there exist two $\bQ$-divisors on $Z$, which are called discriminant part denoted by $B_Z$ and moduli part denoted by $M_Z$ such that $D\sim_\bQ K_Z+B_Z+M_Z$.
+As the names suggest, the divisor $B_Z$ measures the singularities of fibers while the divisor $M_Z$ measures the variation of fibers.
+Suppose $Z$ is an Ambro model (see \cite{Ambro04, Ambro05}), the effective semi-ampleness conjecture proposed by Prokhorov and Shokurov (\cite[Conjecture 7.13]{PS09}) says that, there should be a positive integer $m(d,r)$ depending only on the dimension $d$ and the torsion index $r$ of general fibers such that $mM_Z$ is base point free.
+We note here that the semi-ampleness of $M_Z$ is well known if $Z$ is a curve (e.g. \cite{Ambro05, Floris14}).
 The effective semi-ampleness is harder and only a few cases are known.
 For example, O.Fujino \cite[Theorem 1.2]{Fujino03} shows that if general fibers are K3 surfaces or abelian varieties of dimension $d$, then one can take $m=19k$ and $m=k(d+1)$ respectively to achieve base point freeness, where $k$ is a weight associated to the Baily-Borel-Satake compactification of the period domain.
 It is worth mentioning that the proof heavily depends on the existence of moduli space of fibers.
-The idea is that $M_Y$ appears due to the variation of fibers, it is apparent that one will have a good understanding of it once the moduli space of fibers exists.
+The idea is that $M_Z$ appears due to the variation of fibers, it is apparent that one will have a good understanding of it once the moduli space of fibers exists.

 Recently, a projective separated good moduli space has been constructed for Fano varieties with fixed invariants and K-stability due to works \cite{Jiang20, BLX19, Xu20, BX19, ABHLX20, BHLLX20, XZ20b, LXZ21}.
 It is the so called K-moduli space.
 Thus one can apply the idea to the klt-trivial fibrations whose fibers are parametrized by a K-moduli space.
-For a klt (resp. lc) trivial fibration $(X,\Delta)\to C$, we say that it is $\bQ$-Gorenstein if $K_{X/C}$ is $\bQ$-Cartier.
+For a klt (resp. lc) trivial fibration $(X,\Delta)\to C$ where $C$ is a curve, we say that it is $\bQ$-Gorenstein if $K_{X/C}$ is $\bQ$-Cartier.
 The following theorem is the main result of this paper.